syncfusion-content/winui-docs/winui/Rating/ToolTip.md

 ---
 layout: post
-title: ToolTip with WinUI Rating control | Syncfusion
+title: ToolTip in WinUI Rating control | Syncfusion
 description: Learn here all about how to enable the tooltip and format the tooltip content in WinUI Syncfusion Rating (SfRating) control.
 platform: WinUI
 control: SfRating